DIAGNijmegen/website-content/content/pages/projects/subsolid_nodule_segmentation.md

 ## Clinical problem

 Lung cancer is the leading cause of cancer death among both men and women, accounting for nearly 25% of all cancer deaths.
-While lung cancer typically shows up as pulmonary nodules on CT examinations, most nodules are benign and do not require further clinical workup.
-However, radiologist workload is expected to drastically increase soon with the widespread implementation of lung cancer screening programs.
+While early stage lung cancer typically shows up as pulmonary nodules on CT examinations, most nodules are benign and do not require further clinical workup.
+However, radiologist workload is expected to increase soon with the widespread implementation of lung cancer screening programs.
 Therefore, accurate detection and characterization of pulmonary nodules are crucial for optimizing screening.

 Among the different types of nodules, subsolid pulmonary nodules are routinely encountered in screening and carry a higher malignancy risk.
 [Clinical reporting guidelines](https://www.acr.org/Clinical-Resources/Reporting-and-Data-Systems/Lung-Rads) recommend different management strategies based on the radiological appearance and biological behaviour of nodules.
-For subsolid nodules, the management decisions are dependent on accurate volumetric measurements and tracking the evolution of the solid cores of these nodules.
+For subsolid nodules, the management decisions are dependent on accurate volumetric measurements and tracking the evolution of the solid core of these nodules.

 ![Segmentation example]({{ IMGURL }}/images/projects/subsolid-nodule-segmentation-ai4h-21.png)

 The [Diagnostic Image Analysis Group (DIAG)](https://www.diagnijmegen.nl/) at Radboudumc has brought [Veolity](https://www.veolity.com/) to the market with MeVis Medical Solutions (Bremen, Germany).
-Veolity is a dedicated software solution for efficient reading of chest CT examinations in lung cancer screening programs.
-This product is actively used by several sites in North America, Europe, Asia, and Australia.
+Veolity is a dedicated software solution for efficient reading of chest CT examinations in lung cancer screening programs and is in active use at sites in North America, Europe, Asia, and Australia.
 The software includes algorithms to detect, classify, and segment pulmonary nodules.
-However, the algorithms behind nodule type classification and segmentation are either outdated or are based on traditional image processing methods.
+In this project, we aim to improve the algorithms for nodule type classification and segmentation by exploring novel deep learning methods and frameworks.
-Hence, there is a need to upgrade them into modern deep learning algorithms, which are becoming [increasingly prevalent](https://www.sciencedirect.com/science/article/pii/S1361841517301135?via%3Dihub) in medical image analysis.

-[comment]: <> (## Solution)
+[comment]: ## Solution

 [comment]: <> ({DESCRIBE THE MAIN RESULT OR INNOVATION OF THE PROJECT AND HOW IT WILL BE INTEGRATED IN RADBOUDUMC ROUTINE CARE})